cpske/ISP/assignment/ku-polls/iteration1.md

    - code runs and shows 2 good questions.
 No trivial questions like "What is your favorite color?" or "What's up?".
    - Penalty for not removing dumb "What's Up?" question.

-4. Tests
+6. Tests
-   - Code has at least 5 unit tests and the tests are not redundant.
+   - Code has at least 10 unit tests and the tests are not redundant.
-     2 points = tests all pass
-     1 point = some tests fail or fewer than 5 tests
-     0 point = no tests or they all fail
+   - Tests all pass.
    ```
    python manage.py test polls
    ```

-5. Code Quality based on eximation of `polls/models.py`
+7. Code Quality based on examination of `polls/models.py`
    - 1 point: `polls/models.py` contains descriptive docstring comments, including module, class, and method comments.
    - No credit for: `"""The Question class.""" or other trivial, uninformative comment.
    - 1 point for layout: 1 blank line between **every** method. **2 blank lines** between classes.